-Becoming a certified Project Canine therapy dog and handler team is a 4-step process:
+Becoming a certified Project Canine therapy dog team is a 4-step process:

 - Class: Take the 4-hour Introduction to Therapy Dog Principles and Initial Team Screening with your aspiring therapy dog.
 Please make sure your dog is appropriate and ready for therapy visiting before you sign up for a class.
 You and your dog will be evaluated by the instructors as to your readiness to move on to Step 2 - the exam.

 - Test: Take the Project Canine Therapy Team Exam with your dog.
 You and your dog must pass the exam in order to move on to Step 3 - Practice Lab.

 - Practice: Participate in Practice Lab with your dog.
 You and your dog must successfully complete this step in order to move on to Step 4 - registration.